Overview¶

 (The ‘2’ suffix historically denoted factors using NavState).

-Mathematical Formulation (GPSFactorArm Example)
+Mathematical Formulation (GPSFactorArm Example)¶

 Let:

-• LbL_b be the known lever arm vector from the body origin to the GPS antenna, expressed in the body frame.
+Pose3state (body frame in navigation frame ).be the known lever arm vector from the body origin to the GPS antenna, expressed in the body frame.

-• pgpsp_{gps} be the measured GPS position in the navigation frame.
+be the measured GPS position in the navigation frame.

 The predicted position of the GPS antenna in the navigation frame is: